 Cowa Saké – brings an urban fusion concept to the heart of downtown Hickory!
 Their vibe is the most fun, with fresh ingredients, and even elevate your experience with flaming desserts to tableside smoked sushi rolls and cocktails, popping flavor bubble martinis, and dry iced cocktails and mocktails, they promise you an evening like no other.

 Standard Oyster Co. – indulge in a chilled seafood platter, steamed shellfish, or another classic American fare.
 Oyster Happy Hour 4 pm-6 pm.

 Mas Amor Cantina – is so good that we had to mention it again in the dinner section.
 Also, they have fabulous margaritas.

 Helpful Hint: Plan ahead and make those reservations.
 We would hate for you to miss out on one of our show-stopper restaurants.

-This is a short list of our amazing culinary scene, for more restaurants, breweries and pubs click here!
+This is a short list of our amazing culinary scene, for more restaurants, breweries, and pubs click here!